 The emphasis on fund financial statements is on the major funds.
 Nonmajor funds by category are summarized in a single column.
 GASB Statement 34 sets forth minimum criteria for the determination of major funds.
 The Foundation's only major fund is the General Fund.
 The General Fund is the Foundation's primary operating fund.
 It accounts for all financial resources of the Foundation, except those required to be accounted for in another fund.
-All of the Foundation's financial resources were accounted for in the general fund as of June 30, 2011 and 2010.
+All of the Foundation's financial resources were accounted for in the general fund as of June 30, 2012 and 2011.

 The governmental funds' focus is upon the determination of financial resources, their balance, sources and use, rather than upon net income.
 The Foundation adopted Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions (GASB Statement 54).
 GASB Statement 54 classifies governmental fund balances as: nonspendable, restricted, committed, assigned or unassigned based on the level of constraints on the fund balances.
-When an expenditure is incurred in which both restricted and unrestricted funds are available for use, it is the Foundation's policy to spend restricted funds first, then unrestricted funds are available, it is the Foundation's policy to spend funds in the following order: committed, then assigned, and lastly unassigned funds.
+When an expenditure is incurred in which both restricted and unrestricted funds are available for use, it is the Foundation's policy to spend restricted funds first, then unrestricted funds.
+When an expenditure has been incurred for purposes in which multiple categories of unrestricted funds are available, it is the Foundation's policy to spend funds in the following order: committed, then assigned, and lastly unassigned funds.
 The classifications of fund balances are defined as follows: